Fondant Potatoes aka Pommes Fondant

 I trim each end off an average sized potato and then cut it in half, two nice pieces.

-You should be able to cook enough for six people in a 12" pan.
+You should be able to cook enough for six to eight people in a 12" pan.

-Reduce the heat to med-low and add a very generous amount of butter (3/4 to 1 stick) and several sprigs of either fresh thyme or rosemary.
+Reduce the heat to med-low and add a very generous amount of butter (1 stick or more) and several sprigs of both fresh thyme and rosemary.

-Saute for another five minutes, while shaking and tilting that pan, splash that flavor around.
+Cook for another five minutes, while shaking and tilting that pan around.

-Be sure to spoon some over the tops too and then hit them with plenty of salt and pepper.
+Swirl all that flavorful herb infused butter around, be sure to spoon it over the tops too and then hit them with plenty of salt and fresh cracked pepper.

-Now add some vegetable or chicken stock, about two thirds of the way up the sides of the taters and then transfer to the preheated oven to cook.
+Now add some chicken stock or in a pinch vegetable stock to the pan, filling it about two thirds of the way up the sides of the taters.

 Spoon what's left across the tops again and serve.